 The placebo pills are white in colour and do not contain any active ingredients.

-The inactive ingredients in the yellow pills are: anhydrous lactose, D&C yellow no. 10 aluminum lake, magnesium stearate, microcrystalline cellulose, polacrilin potassium, and povidone.
+The inactive ingredients in the yellow pills are: anhydrous lactose, FD&C yellow no. 10 aluminum lake, magnesium stearate, microcrystalline cellulose, polacrilin potassium, and povidone.

 The white placebo pills contain: anhydrous lactose, hypromellose, magnesium stearate, and microcrystalline cellulose.

 Each pack of Kenor contains 21 light yellow pills which contain 1mg of ethynodiol diacetate band 35 mcg of ethinyl estradiol.
-One of these is taken daily.
+One light, yellow pill is taken daily.
 The packs also contain 7 white placebo pills which have no active ingredients.

 Try to take Kelnor at the same time every day and follow the order of pills in the packaging.
 During the 7 days when you are taking the inactive pills, you should be getting your period.
 You may find that your bleeding lasts the full seven days, but it could be shorter.
 When taking oral contraceptives, it is best to find a time of day that is easy to remember in order to avoid missing a pill.

-In case you miss an active (white) pill, take it immediately once you remember.
+In case you miss an active (yellow) pill, take it immediately once you remember.
 Your next pill should be taken at the normal time, even if you take 2 pills in one day.
-If you forget to take 2 active pills in a row, take 2 pills once you remember, and follow up by taking 2 pills the next day.
-Then continue to take the pills as normal.
-It is advisable to use a back-up birth control method such as condoms over the next 7 days if you miss 2 or more doses, as there is an increased risk to become pregnant during that first week.
+If you forget to take active pills for 2 days in a row, take 2 pills once you remember, and follow up by taking 2 pills the next day.
+Then continue to take the pills as scheduled.
+It is advisable to use a back-up birth control method, such as condoms, over the next 7 days if you miss 2 or more doses, as there is an increased risk of become pregnant during this 7 day period.
 Refer to the package insert or ask your doctor if you are not sure what you should do if you forget to take your pill(s).